Weather Averages for Malta in February

 Things to do

-A good attraction to try out is the Chamber of Mysteries at Valley Road, Qormi, which offers good meals and a range of entertainment on Monday, Wednesday and Friday evenings.
-Monday and Friday nights feature a three-course meal, some wine, and the Chamber of Mysteries show, which features entertainment and some presentations of illusions.
-Monday evenings also feature musical performances at the meal.
+A top attraction to try out is the Chamber of Mysteries at Valley Road, Qormi, which offers delicious meals and a great entertainment programme on Monday, Wednesday and Friday evenings.
+Monday and Friday nights feature a three-course meal, wine and the Chamber of Mysteries show, which includes an illusion show.
+Monday evenings also offer musical performances during the meal, in addition to the Chamber of Mysteries show.
 Wednesday nights are more extravagant, with fiesta decorations in the dining area and an extended musical performance during the main meal.
-The chamber also offers to pick up visitors from their choice of hotel.
+The chamber also offers to pick up visitors from their hotel, so you don’t have to worry about transport.

-There are many historic sites on display at Malta.
-Hal Saflieni Hypogeum at Burial Street, Paola offers insights into how people used to construct spectacular architecture using primitive tools, and there are many good displays of ancient architecture, though it is advisable to book online well in advance of arrival.
-A good “living museum” is the Casa Rocca Piccola at Triq Repubblika, Valletta, which boasts a range of furniture stemming from the 16th, 17th and 18th centuries.
+There are many historic sites of interest on display in Malta.
+Hal Saflieni Hypogeum at Burial Street, Paola offers insights into how people used to construct spectacular architecture using primitive tools.
+Here you’ll find many fascinating displays of ancient architecture and it’s advisable to book online well in advance of arrival.

 Where to eat & drink